Serving Our Communities since 1970

 • In March and April, the Crisis Society presented a workshop, Strengthening Protective Factors in Community, in nine Vancouver Island communities as part of Crisis Line Awareness Week.

-• After a one-year hiatus, the Central Vancouver Resource Directory is published once again.
+• After a one-year hiatus, the Central Vancouver Island Resource Directory was published once again.

 • In June, the Crisis Society launched Crisis Chat Online Emotional Support services.